 Standard UofT policy is that students needing accommodations for illness or injury should see a Dentist, Nurse/Nurse Practitioner, Physician/Surgeon, Psychologist, Psychotherapist or Social Worker registered and licensed in the Province of Ontario in person, and have them fill out a Verification of Student Illness or Injury (VSII) form.
 Note that the VSII form concentrates on only the timeline and severity of the illness/injury.
 The reason for this is that those are the only two factors that matter for the creation of altered grade weighting (for missed homeworks) and/or appropriate make-up work (for missed exams) to cover the exceptional circumstances.
 Private medical details are none of my business, and you should not have to disclose them in order to get accommodated fairly.

-The Instructors' Handbook makes clear that instructors must turn back a certain percentage of the final grade to the whole class by the drop deadline.
-I adhere to that rule strictly, with time to spare, because it provides important academic transparency for students.
-The only exception may occur when a student has obtained an incompatible extension on term work.
+The Instructors' Handbook makes clear that we must turn back a certain percentage of the final grade to the whole class before the drop deadline.
+I adhere to that rule, with time to spare, because it provides important academic transparency for students.
+The only exception may occur if a student has obtained an incompatible extension on term work.

-In the spirit of further transparency, here are my general rules on extensions.
+In the spirit of further transparency, here are my rules on extensions.

 I hope this information helped.
-Please let me know what else I can do to support you in reaching your academic goals.
+Let me know what else I can do to support you in reaching your academic goals.